quividi/vidicenter-api-documentation/docs/source/topology.rst

     * ``2``: Doorway OUT
     * ``3``: Carpet

-* ``coordinates``: The coordinate of each point of the zone between 0 and 1, relative to the width and height of the image:
+* ``coordinates``: The coordinate of each point of the zone between 0 and 1, relative to the width and height of the image
-* ``presence_threshold``: The presence time threshold to count footfall in the zone, in seconds:
+* ``presence_threshold``: The presence time threshold to count footfall in the zone, in seconds

 Example
 -------